| |

-The protocol is used by Goldbug (desktop client) or Smoke (Android client), for example, and is a main component of the “Comparison of the big 7 (open source) messenger systems”.
-The project is entirely volunteer-driven and is not paid for by third parties.
+The Echo protocol is used, for example, by Goldbug (desktop client) and Smoke (Android client), and is a key component of the “Comparison of the 7 major (open source) messenger systems”.
+The project is run exclusively by volunteers and is not funded by third parties.

-In a nutshell: Very interesting, comprehensive, coherent.
-Unfortunately, however, many special and technical terms; many abstract and also strange terms in the explanations (molecules, …) ; seems very technical, confusing and complicated for nomal users at first sight.
+In short: Very interesting, comprehensive, coherent.
+Unfortunately, however, there are many special and technical terms; many abstract and also strange terms in the explanations (molecules, prison blues, …); at first glance, it seems very technical, confusing, and complicated for beginners.
+Not designed as a replacement for everyday messengers, but for independence, resilience, and privacy.

-GoldBug is quasi an interface (skin/theme) for the program core “Spot-On”.
-The German Marjorie-Wiki (external) describes Goldbug as follows:
+GoldBug is essentially an interface for the “Spot-On” program core.
+The German Marjorie Wiki (external) describes Goldbug as follows:

 GoldBug is an open source secure messenger and email client as well as also an internet or URL database search engine based on the network protocol called Echo and the program core Spot-on (spot-on.sf.net).
 The two basic functions of the Internet and its users - communication and web search - are thus represented by this application.